idia640/presentations/week03/PITCHME.md

 Note:

 Surveys are prone to many sorts of response bias.
-Tourangeau, Rips and Rasinski is a bood that dives into the psychology of survey response.
+Tourangeau, Rips and Rasinski is a book that dives into the psychology of survey response.

 ---